 Promoting the health and safety of kids through access to sports medicine services and education is our mission.
 To accomplish this, we place certified athletic trainers in Bend and Central Oregon area high schools.
 This is the heart of our Sports Medicine Program.
 Athletic training services include injury prevention, clinical recognition and assessment, emergency care, injury treatment, and rehabilitation.
 In addition, athletic trainers educate students, parents and coaches on sports safety and injury prevention.
 As the region’s only nonprofit dedicated to providing sports medicine services in Bend and Central Oregon, we raise more than $500,000 annually.
-With these funds, our athletic trainers serve in eight high schools with more than 7,000 students and over 760 sporting events per year.
+With these funds, our athletic trainers serve in eight high schools with more than 5,000 student athletes at over 1400 sporting events per year.

 Benefits of Sports Participation